lschreib/dilbit_beads2014/README.md

 ## General info
-This folder contains selected R scripts used to analyze metagenomic data obtained from dilbit-caoted clay beads incubated at Douglas Channel, BC, Canada.
+This folder contains selected R scripts used to analyze metagenomic data obtained from dilbit-coated clay beads incubated at Douglas Channel, BC, Canada.

 ## Scripts and files
 * getConsensus_v2.R - R script to calculate a consensus gene taxonomy